HOME | RESOURCES | Fellowships

 The residency provides hands-on training and experience in teaching artistry, chamber music, and orchestral performance with coaching from guest conductors, resident and visiting artists, and education specialists.
 With a focus on impacting the Greater Memphis community, the Fellowship emphasizes youth development, community building projects, and collaborations.
 Iris Artist Fellows bring positive change to schools and other organizations in under-resourced communities by participating in community engagement programs that focus on social and emotional learning through music, mentorship, inspiration, and social equity.

-LOS ANGELES ORCHESTRA FELLOWSHIP
+LOS ANGELES CHAMBER ORCHESTRA FELLOWSHIP

-The Fellows will participate in a 2-year program, comprised of several mutually agreeable weeks of work with LACO that consist of orchestral services, chamber music coaching and concerts, a recital, mock auditions, and teaching artist opportunities through LACO’s Meet the Music initiatives and with ICYOLA.
-The LA Orchestra fellowship has a $5000.00 annual minimum guarantee and does not require the musicians to live in Los Angeles.
-Should a candidate choose to reside outside of LA County, the Los Angeles Chamber Orchestra will provide travel and housing for the weeks in which the fellow is a resident artist.
-The LA Orchestra Fellowship also provides financial support for participating musicians to take auditions and accept work with other orchestras.
+The LACO Fellowship began in 2017 and is comprised of several mutually agreeable weeks of work with LACO consisting of orchestral services, chamber music coaching and concerts, mentorship sessions, a recital, mock auditions, and teaching artist opportunities through LACO’s Meet the Music initiatives and with ICYOLA.
+There is a $5500.00 annual minimum guarantee, and the program does not require the musicians to live in Los Angeles.
+Should a candidate choose to reside outside of LA County, LACO will provide travel and housing for the weeks in which the fellow is a resident artist.
+The LACO Fellowship also provides financial support for participating musicians to take auditions and accept work with other orchestras.
+Fellows are compensated under the LACO CBA and are required to join the AFM as part of the program with any associated costs covered by LACO.

 LOS ANGELES PHILHARMONIC ASSOCIATION